daffainfo/AllAboutBugBounty/Technologies/Jira.md

 1. Find the related CVE by checking jira version
 * How to find the jira version

 Try to request to `https://example.com/secure/Dashboard.jspa` and then check the source code.
-You will find this line `<meta name="ajs-version-number" content="8.20.9">` so 8.20.9 is the version jira.
+You will find this line `<meta name="ajs-version-number" content="8.20.9">` so 8.20.9 is the jira version.
 If you found outdated jira version, find the CVEs at [CVEDetails](https://www.cvedetails.com/vulnerability-list/vendor_id-3578/product_id-8170/Atlassian-Jira.html)

 Some example CVE: